 Are blood tests for allergies more reliable than skin tests?

-Blood tests have the advantage of measuring specific antibodies in the blood and thus providing accurate results without the risk of an allergic reaction during the test.
-They are particularly useful for people with sensitive skin or when testing for multiple allergies at the same time is necessary.
+Blood tests offer the advantage of measuring specific antibodies in the blood, providing accurate results without the risk of an allergic reaction during the test.
+They are particularly useful for people with sensitive skin or when simultaneous testing for multiple allergies is necessary.

 How do blood allergy tests differ from other methods?